DrSchabbs/bindED/README.md

 To keep hassle to a minimum, the recommended way to change binds is to do it from Odyssey.
-When a change to the Odyssey file is detected, the plugin will by default overwrite Horizonsí binds with it.
+When a change to the Odyssey file is detected, the plugin will by default overwrite Horizons‚Äô binds with it.
 To prevent that and keep entirely separate binds, you can set `bindED.disableHorizonsSync#` (yes, including the pound sign) to `true` in your VoiceAttack profile.